cloudscript-technology/terraform-elasticstack-kibana-manager/README.md

 ## Description

-This Terraform module allows you to create and manage connectors, alerts, and SLOs in Kibana using the `null` provider.
+This Terraform module allows you to create and manage connectors and alerts in Kibana using the `elasticstack` provider.
 It offers various configuration options through input variables to customize the creation and management of these resources as needed.

 ## Features

 - Creation of connectors in Kibana
 - Configuration of alerts in Kibana
-- Setup of SLOs (Service Level Objectives) in Kibana
 - Support for specifying Kibana spaces

 ## Usage